Ngân Thị Vạn Sự

 Ngân Thị Vạn Sự (born 29 April 2001) is a Vietnamese footballer who plays as a forward for Women's Championship club Hà Nội I and the Vietnam women's national team.

 International career

 She represented Vietnam at the 2022 AFC Women's Asian Cup in India and won a gold medal at the 2021 SEA Games on home soil.

+She scored her first international goals against Myanmar on 6 February 2020 at 2020 AFC Women's Olympic Qualifying Tournament.